 FSA is proudly supported by IFAASA (Infertility Awareness Association of South Africa) and SASREG (South African Society for Reproductive Medicine and Gynaecological Endoscopy).

 Terms and Conditions

 Pictures are only a representation.
+Travel costs are not included in the prize.
 By signing up for this competition, you agree to receive the Living and Loving weekly newsletter.
 The winners will be chosen randomly from the entries of individuals that submitted their details on the competition form.
 Entries open to South African residents only.
 Competitions are not open to employees of CTP Caxton, sponsors, their immediate families and agencies.
 The promoter’s decision is final, and no correspondence will be entered into.
 We reserve the right to forward contact details of entrants to competition sponsors.
 Prizes are not transferrable and can’t be exchanged for cash.
 There are no costs associated with redeeming prizes.
 Winner will be notified by telephone, email or post.
 All prize values are correct at time of publication.
 Prizes awarded are the responsibility of the competition sponsors.
 Winners must be willing to be photographed for possible publication in Living and Loving free of any fee.
 Caxton Magazines, its employees, directors, representatives or agents will not be liable for any loss or damages incurred, and Caxton Magazines shall not be liable for any loss of whatsoever nature and however arising.
 Prizes are valid for one year from date of issue they appear in and cannot be re-issued should they expire or re-sent if they are returned.

 Our experienced editors work with trained journalists and qualified experts to compile accurate, insightful and helpful information about pregnancy, birth, early childhood development and parenting.
 Our content is reviewed regularly by our panel of advisors, which include medical doctors and healthcare professionals.
 Meet the Living & Loving Team and our Online Experts.